mail-in-a-box/mailinabox/README.md

 - ✅ Updated NextCloud to the latest version available;

+- 👨‍💻 Performing backups immediately from the admin panel (independently from the daily schedule);

 - 💤 Encrypting backups using user-provided PGP keys;

 - 💤 Ability to download the backups from the admin panel;